Algoma Insurance Brokers’ Policies

-Algoma Financial Group is in the business to provide you with a broad variety of insurance and financial services.
-To meet your needs and serve you well, Algoma Financial Group need to know about your personal information, the details of which can differ depending on the types of insurance and financial services you require.
+Algoma Insurance Brokers is in the business to provide you with a broad variety of insurance.
+To meet your needs and serve you well, Algoma Insurance Brokers needs to know about your personal information, the details of which can differ depending on the types of insurance you require.

 You, as an individual, have the right to know how your broker collects, uses and discloses personal information.
 You have a right to expect that, to the best of our ability, your personal information held by us remains accurate, confidential and secure.

-Algoma Financial Group is proud of its reputation in maintaining the confidentiality and security of personal information.
+Algoma Insurance Brokers is proud of its reputation in maintaining the confidentiality and security of personal information.
 We’ve provided this booklet to explain to you how we protect the privacy of individual client’s personal information.

 The need for confidentiality